marykay25/women-in-security/AWS_Lab_Setup/README.md

 ![](https://github.com/marykay25/women-in-security/blob/master/images/output.png)

-10. Right click on the on the DSM **URL** and open in a new tab.  **Use either Firefox, Safari or IE to open the URL.
-Chrome and Edge recently made some changes making sites with self signed certificates not display properly.**
+10. Right click on the on the DSM **URL** and open in a new tab.  **If you are using Chrome or Edge, make sure that it's at the lastest patch level.
+Chrome and Edge recently made some changes making sites with self signed certificates not display properly but was fixed in the lastest release.**

 **Note**
 It will take several minutes for the DSM console be available even after the stack shows complete.
 If you get a message that the site cannot be reached, wait for a few minutes and refresh and try again.